-- 4.52 There are a number of factors that impact expenditure against this budget.
+- 4.57 There are a number of factors that impact expenditure against this budget.
 Firstly, there has been a demand rise in the number of households that have been placed into Emergency Accommodation.
 The factors that have pushed up demand include: - The large number of bailiffs warrants from the private sector being issued as the courts are catching up with the backlog of cases since the Covid amnesty.
 Restrictions were lifted in 2021 but there has been a long backlog through the courts for these cases hence the delayed impact on the homelessness service. - The number of asylum-seeking households which is adding a pressure on available affordable accommodation.
 There are over 1,000 asylum seekers currently in hotel accommodation and government have pledged to close around 100 hotels this year and bring in a streamlined assessment process.
-As a result, from August 2023 the

-Home Office accelerated their decision making for asylum claims and give very short notice when people are to be evicted from their accommodation, this could be as short as 7 days.
-This is an additional pressure as the Council does not receive any financial assistance for these households.

-- Family evictions are also increasing, potentially linked to the decrease in availability of housing in the private rented sector (PRS) and the increase in evictions detailed above and subsequent short-term arrangements breaking down. - 4.53 Additional to the increase in demand the service discovered a backlog of circa 2,000 cases and appointments following the implementation of the Housing Needs Service structure.
-As the backlog team deal with these cases there are now additional placements in EA. - 4.54 There is a shortage of suitable Emergency Accommodation to meet the increasing demand, so the Council is relying on expensive commercial hotels and the cost can be expected to increase.
-Purchase cards have been the only method of payment whilst alternative arrangements are sought and the reconciliation of those cards has yet to be fully realised.
-Recording of the purchase card spend can have a lag period as officers categorise spend.
-The Council is setting up a direct debit facility with one of the local commercial hotels to reduce use of purchase cards going forward. - 4.55 Forecasting costs and income has been challenging due to the changeover to the NEC software package.
-Some reporting information is not yet available from the new NEC system such as the number of units consisting of various types rented and associated costs.
-Therefore, purchase orders receipted to date are currently being used to forecast costs.
+As a result, from August 2023 the Home Office accelerated their decision making for asylum claims and give very short notice when people are to be evicted from their accommodation, this could be as short as 7 days.
+This is an additional pressure as the Council does not receive any financial assistance for these households. - Family evictions are also increasing, potentially linked to the decrease in availability of affordable housing in the private rented sector (PRS) and the increase in evictions detailed above and subsequent short-term arrangements breaking down. - 4.58 Additional to the increase in demand the service discovered a backlog of circa 2,000 cases and appointments following the implementation of the Housing Needs Service structure.
+As the backlog team deal with these cases there are now additional placements in EA. - 4.59 There is a shortage of suitable Emergency Accommodation to meet the increasing demand, so the Council is relying on expensive commercial hotels and the cost can be expected to increase.